 The CDC says unvaccinated people 2 years and older should wear a mask “in public settings and when around people who don't live in their household."
 Experts seem to agree that vaccinated parents and their unvaccinated kids don’t need to wear masks around the house with each other as long as they are not experiencing COVID-19 symptoms.

-And for parents of newborns, one expert suggested having guests meet the baby outdoors after they’ve washed their hands.
-They also said that parents should consider limiting the baby's exposure to new people for up to three months, since they have no protection after they’re separated from mom’s placenta.
+And for parents of newborns, one expert suggests having guests meet the baby outdoors after they’ve washed their hands.
+They also say that parents should consider limiting the baby's exposure to new people for up to three months since they don't have strong immune systems right after birth.

 When leaving home

-Some parents aren’t sure if they should still mask up when leaving the house to lower the risk of transmission to their unvaccinated kids.
-The CDC says evidence suggests that fully vaccinated people who get a breakthrough infection can still spread the virus to the unvaccinated.
+New data from the CDC suggests that fully vaccinated people who get a breakthrough infection can still spread the virus to the unvaccinated.
 Some experts suggest that families make a decision based on their personal situation and risk levels.
 (Ex: if anyone is immunocompromised.)
 And they should also factor in where they’re going when they leave their homes (ex: a grocery store or a park), the infection rate in their community, etc.

-Now that the US is reopening, many parents are also wondering if they can safely travel with kids who haven’t gotten a vaccine.
 The CDC says that travel increases the risk of getting or spreading COVID-19 and that people should delay travel unless they’re fully vaccinated.
 But it’s no surprise that many Americans are itching to get away after more than a year without traveling.
-The Biden admin's letting them travel overseas to more than 120 countries.

 Experts say this is another situation where families should assess the risk based on their own circumstances and determine whether they feel comfortable getting away.
 They also say that if people do travel, they may want to consider less risky options.
 Like driving a car instead of flying, or planning outdoor excursions instead of staying indoors.
 Another tip: families should do their research before booking a trip or traveling.
 Places may have testing or quarantine requirements for travelers.
 And the delta variant – a highly contagious variant that’s been found around the world – may cause families to reconsider their travel plans.

 If you’re still not sure if certain activities are safe for you and your family, this online risk calculator might help.

 While we’re no stranger to COVID-19 by this point, there is still some uncertainty around how to best keep unvaccinated kids safe while parents get their shots.
 And the delta variant is causing new issues as parents navigate school reopening.
 Experts say if you’re not sure how to handle a situation, err on the side of caution.
 Because whether you’re a child or you’re fully vaccinated, no one is 100% immune to the virus.